 Feedback control loops

-These run as threads and are typically executed at between 20Hz and 200hz (50ms and 5ms respectively).
+These run as threads and are typically executed at between 20Hz and 200hz (periods of 50ms and 5ms respectively).
 Given that they are digital feedback controllers, they should be run as fast as possible, without starving other processes, to limit phase loss in the controller implementation (see the modern control theory module for more).

 This includes joystick axis movements, button presses, and other control actions originating from the driver via the driver station.
 These can run at lower sample rates since a human's response time to stimuli is much slower than the tasks previously mentioned.
 That is, responding immediately is less important.